Bharath0726/Ak_Whatsapp_Agent/README.md

 ## Overview

-Meet **AK**, a WhatsApp agent inspired by the film Ex Machina.
+Meet **AK**, a WhatsApp agent.
 This implementation demonstrates how artificial intelligence can create engaging, natural conversations through a familiar messaging platform.
 While not fully sentient, AK showcases the current capabilities of modern AI technologies in a practical application.

 AK features a comprehensive set of capabilities: